Harvest of Peace

 Harvest of Peace is a 1985 American short documentary film directed by Robbie Leppzer.
 The film, shot during the height of the US-backed Contra war in Nicaragua, follows a group of 150 Americans who spend two weeks in a village in northern Nicaragua, where they participate in a cotton harvest.

 Harvest of Peace premiered at the Telluride Film Festival (TFF) in September 1985, where it screened on a double bill with another documentary, Nicaragua Was Our Home, directed by Lee Shapiro.
-Harvest of Peace received a theatrical release in November 1985.
+Harvest of Peace received its theatrical release in November 1985.

 Production

-Harvest of Peace was conceived, directed, and edited by Robbie Leppzer.
+Harvest of Peace was created, directed, and edited by Robbie Leppzer.
 Production on the film began in the autumn of 1984, which was shot over a two-week period in Nicaragua.
 Following filming, Leppzer returned to his home in Leverett, Massachusetts, where he spent nine months on audio editing and fundraising for the film.
 Post-production continued for an additional five months, which Leppzer spent as "a prisoner to his editing table."
 The film ultimately cost $20,000 to complete, and was financed by individual supporters as well as grants from small private foundations.